-One of the main elements of Pokemon games are battles.
-Therefore, without them in one of Pokemon's main games seemed strange.
+One of the main elements of Pokemon games are battles and their exclusion in such an incredibly popular game did seem strange.

-The concept of the Pokemon Go PvP battles is similar to that from mainline Pokemon games such as Pokemon Blue and the latest game on the Nintendo Switch Let's Go.
+The concept of the Pokemon Go PvP battles is similar to that from mainline Pokemon games such as Pokemon Blue and the more recent game on the Nintendo Switch, Let’s Go.

 However, there is one big difference.
-Traditional Pokemon battles are turn-based whereas Pokemon Go uses a real-time system.
-They work similarly to Pokemon Go gym and raid battles.
+Traditional Pokemon battles are turn-based whereas in contrast Pokemon Go uses a real-time system.
+This is a system that is rarely seen in Pokemon games.

 To begin Trainer Battles go to the map screen and click the nearby button.
 From there you can challenge each team leader as well as offer a challenge to other Pokemon Go players.

 To challenge other Pokemon Go players you will need to scan the QR code on their mobile phone screen.
-Alternatively, you can battle players at a distance.
-These trainers will need to be ultra or best friends though.
+Alternatively, you can battle players at a distance, providing you are ultra or best friends, however.